Principal Scientific Engineering Associate, Inorganic Nanostructures

 - Postdoctoral Fellow, University of California, Berkeley, 2008

 - Ph.D. in Chemistry, University of California, Berkeley, 2007

 - B.S. in Chemistry, University of California, Santa Cruz, 2000

 Tevye Kuykendall is an expert in the field of III-V nanowire growth and characterization.
-His work concentrates on the synthesis and characterization of 1D and 2D semiconductor nanostructures such as III-Nitride nanowires, carbon nanotubes and graphene.
+His work concentrates on the synthesis and characterization of 1D and 2D semiconductor nanostructures such as III-Nitride nanowires, carbon nanotubes, graphene and 2D transition metal dichalcogenides.
 These materials have desirable optical and/or electrical properties that make them useful for a large range of applications – including light emission and collection in the visible to ultraviolet spectrum, chemical sensing and separation, transparent conductors, high-power electronics and many more.
 Some of the synthetic tools employed include the Thomas Swan MOCVD for III-Nitride materials, and the Aixtron Black Magic PECVD for CNT and graphene growth.